-In order to efficiently resolve discovery disputes, the following rules shall apply to discovery procedures before this Court.
-To the extent that these Discovery Procedures conflict with the procedures set forth in the Local Rules for the Southern District of Florida, this Order takes precedence.
-See S.D.
-Fla.
-L.R.
-26.1(g)(1).
+THIS CAUSE is before the Court sua sponte.
+In order to efficiently resolve discovery disputes, the parties are hereby notified that the following rules apply to discovery procedures before this Court.
+To the extent that this Order conflicts with the procedures set forth in the Local Rules for the Southern District of Florida, this Order takes precedence.
 These procedures are designed to assist the parties and the Court in working together to timely resolve discovery disputes without undue delay and unnecessary expense.
+Accordingly, it is hereby ORDERED as follows: